 Taking advantage of the rich history of Portugal as a port to the New World visitors can learn about the many explorers who left Portuguese coasts in search of trade routes and new lands centuries ago or experience truly breathtaking scenery traveling through the country to visit other cities of great appeal such as Coimbra and Sintra.

 With great cuisine, especially renowned for exquisite seafood, stunning palaces, historic cathedrals and other momentous landmarks, a great arab influence in architecture, language and more, with traditional artisans and modern resorts, there is something for everyone in Portugal.
 But remember to first get the Portugal ETIAS before traveling to avoid any unwanted problems on your journey.

 To obtain a European visa waiver for Portugal there are certain requirements and each applicant must complete an online ETIAS registration before being eligible to travel to Portugal.

 From 2021 it is likely that you will need to apply for an ETIAS to enter Portugal.
-The ETIAS is a Portugal Visa Waiver allowing eligible citizens to travel to and within this great country for a maximum of 90 days within a 180-day period.
+The ETIAS is a Visa Waiver Scheme allowing eligible citizens to travel to and within this great country for a maximum of 90 days within a 180-day period.